Steeven9/IR-project/README.md

 This will save all the data in JSON format in the file specified with the `-o` parameter.

-## Step 2: Indexing
+## Step 2: Indexing and browsing (the easy/prod way)

-Download Solr binaries from [here](https://lucene.apache.org/solr/downloads.html) and unzip it in the root of the repo.
+Use the included Docker image to create your collection and spin up the UI webserver:

+`cd ..`

+`docker-compose up -d`

+Then feed it the data that you crawled (must be in the data directory):

+`docker exec -it ir-project_solr post -c movies data/*`

+That's it.
+Head over to `localhost:5000` and start browsing!

+## Step 2x: Manually indexing and browsing (the hard/dev way)

 Start the Solr server:

-`cd ../solr-8.6.2`
+`cd ../solr-8.7.0`

 `bin/solr start`